NaoiseGaffney/BookRepository/README.md

 ## Design Decisions
 The design decisions cover the look-and-feel, typography, colour scheme, forms, buttons, navigation elements, tooltips and more.
 They put "lipstick-on-the-pig", in other words make the Book Repository application appealing to and easy-to-use for a user/reader.
 They make the functions come alive and provide information and interaction with the user/reader.

+### Design Decisions Overview
+Flask-User uses Bootstrap-3 by defualt, a CSS Framework, I've opted for [Materialize 1.0.0](https://materializecss.com/) instead as it provides a clean, crisp look and is based on principles of Material Design.
+While there is a Flask extension called Flask-Materialize, it's based on a previous version of Materialize and doesn't offer the same stable features as a result, nor is it as flexible as using Materialize in this way.
+It also means that JavaScript is used to initialise the features, and doesn't rely on jQuery which improves performance, and jQuery doesn't need to be loaded.

+[Material Icons](https://material.io/resources/icons/?style=baseline) are used too, for their clean, crisp look.
+They work well together with the CSS Framework Materialize 1.0.0.

+The Forms and Fields follow the same look-and-feel consistenly across the Book Repository.
+The base is Materialize 1.0.0, the icons used are Material Icons, each field has a descriptive label that moves out-of-the-way when the field is selected, and each icon has a hover-tooltip to explain the field's purpose.

+The colour scheme has changed over time to provide improved contrast and user feedback.
+As a general rule the main colours are blue darken-4 and white, used interchangeably to good effect.
+Teal lighten-1 is used for success messages and views, pink darken-1 is used for failure and delete, and charcoal is used for information.

+The buttons are white text on blue darken-4 with icons to the right to provide a clear visual clue and reminder.
+In one instance the button is pink darken-1 with white text (Delete User in the Admin User Modal).
+The hamburger-menu for mobile devices has the icons on the left as it looks better than having them on the right of the text.

+Flash Messages use the colour scheme to provide additional insights as to the success or failure of the attempted function.
+Teal lighten-1 for success, pink darken-1 for failure, and charcoal for information.

+Text is either white (on blue darken-4), black, blue darken-4 (on white or background), or pink darken-1, depending on function.
+The text colour decisions were made over time based on the style of the surrounding components.

+Error Handlers are displayed on the 'oops.html' page, the title is in pink darken-1, the text in black on a Materialize Card with a burning book image (following the Book Repository book theme).

 ### Interface and Navigation Design
 * Information Architecture is sequential with modals, leading the user/reader along at every stage.
 The navigation bar provides a different set of options depending on the role (user or Admin), and whether authenticated or not.
 * Breadcrumbs provide a clear view of where the user/reader is, and has been, with the option to click on any breadcrumb to go back to a previous page (please note, once signed in, the Landing/Home Page redirects to the Member's Page).